acrypticcode/polycube-puzzle-solver/README.md

 # Polycube Puzzle Solver
 Author: Curran Flanders

-Start Date: 08/08/2024
+Completion Date: 01/30/2024

-Description: Will solve a type of puzzle cube known as a polycube puzzle by reducing it to a set cover problem and using Knuth's dancing links (DLX) algorithm.
+Description: Solves a type of puzzle cube known as a polycube puzzle by reducing it to a set cover problem and using Knuth's dancing links (DLX) algorithm.
+Link to Wolfram Community post about this project: https://community.wolfram.com/groups/-/m/t/3346410

 Inspiration: based on the DLX implmentation from https://www.mattbusche.org/blog/article/polycube/ and Knuth's paper at https://arxiv.org/abs/cs/0011047